nikhilRP/nikhilRP.github/_posts/2016-08-18-SVM-scaling-and-tuning.md

 ---
 layout: post
-title:  "Support Vector Machines"
+title:  "Scaling features and tuning parameters for SVM"
 date:   2016-08-18 00:00:00
-description: SVM scaling and tuning parameters
+description: Scaling features and tuning parameters for SVM
 categories:
 - blog
 permalink: support-vector-machines
 ---

-Lately I have been using support vector regression a lot at work.
+Lately I have been using support vector machines a lot at work.

 Why do we have to scale the data for SVM?